samiralikperov/samiralikperov.github.io/_posts/2024/2024-08-20-manufacturing-process.md

 title: Manufacturing processes
 date: 2024-08-20 18:00:00
 layout: post
-categories: [SQL,EDA]
+categories: [SQL]
-tags: [DATA ANALYSIS,BUSINESS PROCESS]
+tags: [DATA ANALYSIS,BUSINESS PROCESS, MANUFACTURING]
 image:
   path: assets/img/headers/post_3.png
   alt: Manufacturing processes
 ---

-## Manufacturing processes

-Manufacturing processes for any product is like putting together a puzzle.
-Products are pieced together step by step, and keeping a close eye on the process is important.

-For this project, you're supporting a team that wants to improve how they monitor and control a manufacturing process.
-The goal is to implement a more methodical approach known as statistical process control (SPC).
-SPC is an established strategy that uses data to determine whether the process works well.
-Processes are only adjusted if measurements fall outside of an acceptable range.
+For this project, the goal is to support a team aiming to enhance their control and monitoring of a manufacturing process.
+This involves implementing Statistical Process Control (SPC), a data-driven methodology to ensure product quality and consistent manufacturing performance.
+The task is to analyze historical data and use SQL queries to calculate control limits—upper control limit (UCL) and lower control limit (LCL)—to identify any anomalies in the process that require attention.

 This acceptable range is defined by an upper control limit (UCL) and a lower control limit (LCL), the formulas for which are: